Start9Labs/documentation/site/source/support/faq/faq-service-packaging.rst

 How can my service access the data directory of another service?
 ----------------------------------------------------------------
 #.
-Provider service needs to expose datadir to other services on embassy
+Provider service needs to expose datadir to other services on StartOS
 #.
 Consumer services needs to list the provider service as a dependency AND set a particular config value, stating that it wants data from that particular service

 Check out `LND <https://github.com/Start9Labs/lnd-wrapper/blob/master/manifest.yaml>`_ and `RTL <https://github.com/Start9Labs/ride-the-lightning-wrapper/blob/master/manifest.yaml>`_ as an example.